glamod/marine_qc/docs/description.rst

-This Python package provides a set of tools for quality control (QC) of marine meteorological reports.
+This python3 package provides a set of tools for quality control (QC) of marine meteorological reports.
 Marine meteorological reports typically comprise latitude, longitude, time, and date as well as one or more marine meteorological variables often including, but not limited to sea-surface temperature, air temperature, dew point temperature, sea level pressure, wind speed and wind direction.
 Quality control is the process of